atet/unity/README.md

 ### 7. Playing Your First Android Application

 * If you launched your application directly after installing, you'll get the Unity splash screen and then be presented with your application.
+   * If you did not launch after install, find "New Unity Project" on your device.
 * Tap on the button and watch the numbers increment!
-   * The button and text box may be tiny and you may have to be careful where you click.
+   * The button and text box may be tiny and you may have to be careful where you click, but it should work.

 [![.img/step07a.png](.img/step07a.png)](#nolink)

+**Congratulations!
+You made a fully-functioning, stand-alone mobile application.
+There are so many avenues you can pursue from here: Learning C# programming language, become a game designer, make productivity apps to help you at work, and so much more.
+Now that you have a feel for the workflow of using Unity, the possibilities are endless...**

 [Back to Top](#table-of-contents)